 The downside, of course, is that buying a mesh system that includes two or three routers is more expensive than buying a single conventional router.
 However, a mesh network may be the only practical solution for many homes, especially if you have lots of mobile devices, like laptops, tablets and smartphones that tend to wander around a lot of the time.

 Having multiple mesh routers in your home also helps to improve Wi-Fi performance when lots of people are online all at the same time, with different family members using Netflix, Zoom, games consoles and other devices.

 Mesh networks are also a little more complicated to set up than conventional routers, so it’s important that the apps provided by the manufacturers are well designed and easy to use.
 Features such as parental controls for younger children also vary a lot from one manufacturer to another, so it’s always important to think about the features you need from an app before making your choice.

 Like conventional routers, the current-generation of mesh routers are mostly based on the 802.11ac version of Wi-Fi, but we are starting to see new mesh systems based on the latest 802.11ax technology – also known as Wi-Fi 6.
 But while Wi-Fi 6 routers and mesh systems do provide impressive speeds, the emphasis with mesh systems is actually on range and reliability, so Wi-Fi 6 isn’t essential for most homes at the moment.

-Even so, the latest iPhone models do support Wi-Fi 6, and it’s only a matter of time before iPads and Macs adopt Wi-Fi 6 as well, so it’s worth considering Wi-Fi 6 if you think you’re going to be buying a few new Macs or iOS devices in the coming months.
+Even so, the latest iPhones, newest iPads and new Macs models support Wi-Fi 6, so it’s worth considering Wi-Fi 6 if you think you’re going to be buying a few new Macs or iOS devices in the coming months.